 Renewable Energy Masters and Graduate Degree Program Information

-Students who aspire to enroll in a master's degree program in renewable energy and become experts or researchers in the field should first complete a baccalaureate degree program in a subject, such as environmental science, engineering or natural resources.
+Students who aspire to enroll in a master's degree program in renewable energy should first complete a baccalaureate degree program in a related subject, such as environmental science, engineering or natural resources.
 Many schools also require the submission of Graduate Record Examination (GRE) scores and previous grade point averages.

 Courses included in a graduate degree program in renewable energy cover the various sources of renewable energy, as well as the economic and practical realities of using those sources.
 Some common topics include: